DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ## The Great Trauma: Humanity's First Act of Conscious Self-Programming

 **The Biological Mathematics of Extinction:**
-- **Wiros Advantage**: A single member of **The Wiros** could live for centuries, mating with generations of human women across vast territories
+- **Hybrid Advantage**: A single member of **The Hybrids** could live for centuries, mating with generations of human women across vast territories
 - **Human Disadvantage**: Human males lived and died in a single generation, unable to compete with beings who possessed divine life force
 - **The Inevitable Result**: Over centuries, human Y-chromosomes were being systematically bred out of existence by superior competitors